Al-Ghubayya al-Tahta

 Al-Ghubayya al-Tahta was a Palestinian Arab village in the Haifa Subdistrict, located 28 km southeast of Haifa.
 It was depopulated during the 1947–48 Civil War in Mandatory Palestine on April 8, 1948, under the Battle of Mishmar HaEmek.

+The village was partly inhabited by Turkmens.

 History

 Al-Ghubayya al-Tahta shared an elementary school founded by the Ottomans in 1888 with the villages of al-Ghubayya-al-Fawqa and al-Naghnaghiyya.
 The school was closed during the British Mandate rule.

 British Mandate era

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Ghabba al-Tahta had a population of 79 Muslims.

 In the 1931 census, the two al-Ghubayya village were counted together, the total population was 200 Muslims, in 38 houses.